Every day, I get an email that looks like this — this person represents a Fortune 500 computer software company, seeking a link from Fractl:

 This personalized strategy has resulted in every single person on our team earning compliments on our pitches, from publishers most agencies never even hear back from:

-How can your team develop a better personalized Digital PR strategy?
+How can your team develop a better personalized Digital PR strategy, and enhance your PR value?

 Start by avoiding mass outreach, and improving your targeting to increase conversions.